jerm-jerm/quartz/content/DND Mystrala/2. The Remnants/Samugi.md

 Samugi spent time in battle tinkering with a Clockwork troll and starts to have a higher understanding of clockwork devices built by Solonor ([[26 - 03172024|Session 26]]).

 Carrying around a large metal tube that carries his clockwork soul astral defender.
+Feels he is being haunted by a faceless presence that follows him wherever he goes.

 ### Description and Characteristics
 Mellow older gnome, nimble and quick.
 Enjoys gnome clover and having conversations with wise people.
 Very adept at tinkering.